Start Your Business

 How do you start a crypto business in the US?

 To start a crypto business in the United States, you map which regulators apply to your product, form and capitalize your entity, register with FinCEN as a money services business, build a Bank Secrecy Act and anti-money-laundering program backed by blockchain analytics, and get licensed in every state where your customers live before you onboard them.
 Custodial exchanges, wallets, and payment platforms are generally treated as money transmitters in most states, and New York (BitLicense), Louisiana, and California run dedicated digital asset regimes on top of that.
-There is no single federal license that covers nationwide operation, so a full footprint can require several million dollars in capital, bonds, and filings staff.
+As of 2026, there is no single federal license that covers nationwide operation, so a full footprint can require several million dollars in capital, bonds, and filings staff.

 - Do I Need a License to Run a Crypto Business in the US?